needle-tools/ar-simulation/Readme.md

 (Tracked 3D Objects Coming Soon™)

 ### Working with Image Tracking? 🖼
-- just press play, if your scene uses image tracking a Simulated Tracked Image is generated for you.
+- just press play, if your scene uses image tracking a `Simulated Tracked Image` is generated for you.
-- if you're using more than one tracked image, generate them with Empty GameObject + SimulatedARTrackedImage of your choice (needs to be in a ReferenceImageLibrary of course)
+- if you're using more than one tracked image, generate them with `Empty GameObject` + `SimulatedARTrackedImage` of your choice
+  (needs to be in a `ReferenceImageLibrary` of course)

 ### Want to test against a more complicated scenery? 🏰
 - add your geometry, ideally as Prefab
-- add a SimulatedReality component to it
+- add a `SimulatedReality` component to it
 - press Play
 - done.
-- (📷 background camera image rendering is experimental right now)
+- (background camera image rendering 📷 is experimental right now)

 [Video: Complex Environment Simulation](https://youtu.be/nPvPdRppIpY)

-A nicely dressed apartement sample as starting point will be added soon: 🏡
+Here's a preview of a nicely dressed apartement sample: 🏡
 ![sample: Example Apartment](../../wiki/images/simulated-environment.gif)

 ### URP example 🔨